What is the impact of the Stand-Up India Scheme?

 - The borrower can avail hand holding support through a network of agencies engaged in training, skill development, mentoring, project report preparation, application filling, work shed/ utility support services, subsidy schemes etc.

-- The borrower can access the Stand Up India Portal for information, registration, application, and tracking of the loan status.
+- The borrower can access the Stand-Up India Portal for information, registration, application, and tracking of the loan status.

-The eligibility criteria for availing a loan under the Stand-Up India scheme are:
+Eligibility criteria for the Stand-Up India Scheme

 Stand-Up India loan interest rates